Polcoombe Practicals

 • Open toe sandals (you can stub your toe very easily)

-• Crocs or similar type footwear (soles do not provide adequate protection)
+• Sliders, flip flops / similar types of footwear (soles do not provide adequate grip or protection)

 • Extra snacks and refreshments